 Step 7: Subtract your payments and refundable credits.

 Some 1099's will have money withheld such as gambling winnings or money taken from a retirement plan.
-Any money that was withheld and set to the government for your taxes gets added up here.
+All of that goes here as well.

 Step 8: Pay in or get a refund.